 This page maintains a list of icons you can use in your applications.

 That’s it!
-If there is an easy way to send notifications in Windows and Mac, let me know in the comments below so that I write articles about how to send notifications in those OSes too.
+To learn how to send notifications on MacOS, this post by my friend Honza Javorek has you covered.
+If there is an easy way to send notifications in Windows,let me know in the comments below so that I update this article.